Utkarsh1504/DSA-Java/CONTRIBUTING.md

 ## Lesson

 The crux of this site is are the `lesson`.
 Provided are two examples.
-Each lesson needs a frontmattter path, order, and title.
+Each lesson needs a frontmatter path, order, and title.
 Generally you should make the path and the file name match for ease of finding it.

 - In `Lesson` directory there are various sections.
 You can start contributing from there.
 - Inside each of the sections `lesson` present in the form of markdown.
 If you wanted to add a new lesson make a new file with `.md` extension and add at the top it.